 - Industry Vertical- what verticals do you work with?
 Which ones do you not?

 - Company size- what size companies are your ICP from?

 - Legality- is your potential customer base limited by legal reasons such as location, age, or government restrictions?

 Want to find key company infographics in a flash?
-Lusha Contacts not only finds your prospect’s personal contact information, but it also sources important company infographics, such as geographic location, annual revenue, company size, and more.
+Lusha Extension not only finds your prospect’s personal contact information, but it also sources important company infographics, such as geographic location, annual revenue, company size, and more.
 A killer prospecting method is to first develop your ICP’s, and then use Lusha to source prospects that fit the characteristics of your ideal prospect.

 6. Don’t be shy, ask for referrals

 Referrals are one of the most reliable sales prospecting methods, so take full advantage.
 Sales mavens know that referrals are the fastest revenue driver and solve two major issues:

 - Getting those qualified leads into the pipeline

 So why are referrals such a fire prospecting method?
 Well, As we all know that sales are about building trust between salesperson and prospect.
 A staggering 92% of people will trust referrals from people they know.
 Referrals build confidence between salesperson and prospect, which means that a prospect will probably move through the sales pipeline faster.
 With referrals, prospects expect to hear from you, so they’re already warmed up and ready to take the call, making your job easier because you’re not a complete stranger.
 So, don’t be too shy to ask your favorite happy customers for referrals, and don’t forget to say thank you to the legend who referred you.